Stephen Hauschka: Seattle Seahawks

 Hauschka was claimed off waivers by the Seattle Seahawks on September 4, 2011.

-In a Week 10 match-up against the Baltimore Ravens, Hauschka tied the Seahawks' record for most field goals in a game, by scoring five of them, leading Seattle to a 22–17 upset.
+In a Week 10 match-up against the Baltimore Ravens, Hauschka tied a then Seahawks' record for most field goals in a game, by scoring five of them, leading Seattle to a 22–17 upset.
+In the 2011 season, he converted 25 of 30 field goal attempts and all 34 extra point attempts.

+In the 2012 season, Hauschka converted 24 of 27 field goal attempts and 46 of 48 extra point attempts.
 In the wild-card round against the Washington Redskins, Hauschka strained his calf, and was placed on injured reserve.
 On April 18, 2013, the Seahawks re-signed Hauschka.

 In Week 4 of the 2013 season, Hauschka kicked a 45-yard field goal to give the Seahawks a come-from-behind overtime victory against the Houston Texans at Reliant Stadium.
+He finished the 2013 season converting 33 of 35 field goal attempts and all 44 extra point attempts.
 The final score was 23–20, after trailing the Texans, 20–3, in the first half.
 Thanks to Hauschka's game-winning kick, the Seahawks went 4–0 for the first time in franchise history.
 The Seahawks finished 13–3 and reached Super Bowl XLVIII, where they defeated the Denver Broncos, 43–8.

 On March 17, 2014, the Seahawks re-signed Hauschka to a three-year contract worth $9.15 million, of which $3.35 million was guaranteed.
+He finished the 2014 season converting 31 of 37 field goal attempts and all 41 extra point attempts.
-He began the 2015 season by hitting his first 16 field-goal attempts, including four from 50 yards or more.

-Hauschka was named an alternate for the 2016 Pro Bowl.
+Hauschka began the 2015 season by hitting his first 16 field-goal attempts, including four from 50 yards or more.
+He was named an alternate for the 2016 Pro Bowl.
+In the 2015 season, he converted 29 of 31 field goal attempts and 40 of 44 extra point attempts.

+In the 2016 season, Hauschka converted 33 of 37 field goal attempts and 29 of 35 extra point attempts.